Marcus Johnson (jazz musician): Early life

-Marcus grew up listening to a wide variety of music, but found his calling in jazz, where he incorporates the rhythms of rap with R&B. His interest in jazz became apparent when he began playing piano at age 13.
-Marcus's step-father purchased his first keyboard after winning Maryland's Pick 3 Lottery.
-Marcus was inspired to learn traditional and contemporary jazz music by observing other musicians.
-(Joe Sample and Thelonious Monk are two names he frequently cites).
+Johnson grew up listening to a wide variety of music, but found his calling in jazz, where he incorporates the rhythms of rap with R&B. His interest in jazz became apparent when he began playing piano at the age of 13.
+Johnson's step-father purchased his first keyboard after winning Maryland's Pick 3 Lottery.
+Johnson was inspired to learn traditional and contemporary jazz music by observing other musicians, including musicians Joe Sample and Thelonious Monk.